npat-efault/picocom/picocom.1.md

 **--lower-rts**

-:   Lower the RTS control signal after opening the serial port (by
+:   Lower the RTS modem control signal after opening the serial port.
-    default RTS is raised after open on many OS).
     Only supported when flow-control mode is not set to RTS/CTS, ignored otherwise.
-Only supported in Linux, FreeBSD and macOS.
+Only supported on some systems.

+    If neither **--lower-rts** nor **--raise-rts** are given, the state of the RTS signal, after opening and configuring the port, is system dependent.
+On most systems the signal is raised.

+**--raise-rts**

+:   Raise the RTS modem control signal after opening the serial port.
+    Only supported when flow-control mode is not set to RTS/CTS, ignored otherwise.
+Only supported on some systems.

+    If neither **--raise-rts** nor **--lower-rts** are given, the state of the RTS signal, after opening and configuring the port, is system dependent.
+On most systems the signal is raised.

 **--lower-dtr**

-:   Lower the DTR control signal after opening the serial port (by
+:   Lower the DTR control signal after opening the serial port.
+Only
-    default DTR is raised after open on many OS).
-Only supported in Linux, FreeBSD and macOS.
+    supported on some systems.

+    If neither **--lower-dtr** nor **--raise-dtr** are given, the state of the DTR signal, after opening and configuring the port, is system dependent.
+On most systems the signal is raised.

+**--raise-dtr**

+:   Raise the DTR control signal after opening the serial port.
+Only
+    supported on some systems.

+    If neither **--raise-dtr** nor **--lower-dtr** are given, the state of the DTR signal, after opening and configuring the port, is system dependent.
+On most systems the signal is raised.

 **--exit-aftrer** | **-x**